bill-mca/SIBAnetics/Group_Build_Design_Criteria.md

 ## Personal Language Model 🦭🈶
 Learns to understand your handwriting and the idiosyncrasies of your writing.
 Can generate messages as though they were written by you like in the movie *Her* (it's not a super original idea).
 Also tells you what you need to do to improve your handwriting and cut back the idiosyncrasies in your writing.
 It would allow you to practice handwriting a lot more oftem as it would be quite effective at digitizing your writing so you would be able to draft all your work in hand writing before digitizing to edit.

+### Message
+IDK

+### Ideals
+# Ideals
+ 1. (AT) Is story-driven
+ 6. (SPN) Respecting diversity
+ 8. (IL) Is about ways of communicating / That context is part of meaning-making
+ 10. (SPN) Question the scalability
+ 11. (SPN) Context drives scalability
+ 12. (BM) Eudaimonic AI that pushes humans to be better rather than allowing us to cut corners
+ 15. (BM) Computer vision

 ### Demo day
 I think that the personal language model would be a bit lame on demo day because people would have to spend a it of time handwriting something like *the quick brown fox...* so that the model had enough of your data to start working.